Vega C: Main suppliers

 Building the Vega is a European multi-national effort led by Avio of Italy, which manages Vega development and oversees production as the prime contractor, and also builds the Zefiro 40, Zefiro 9 and AVUM+ stages.
-Europropulsion, a 50-50 joint venture of Avio and ArianeGroup, builds the P120C first stage.
-Dutch Space of the Netherlands builds the interstage between the first and second stages.
+Europropulsion, a 50–50 joint venture of Avio and ArianeGroup, builds the P120C first stage.
+Airbus Netherlands B.V. of the Netherlands builds the interstage between the first and second stages.
 The Italian Aerospace Research Centre builds the interstage between the second and third stages.
 Beyond Gravity of Switzerland builds the payload fairing and onboard GNC computer.
 SABCA of Belgium builds the thrust vector control systems.

 Payload capacity

 Arianespace had indicated that the Vega C launcher is able to carry 2300 kg to a circular polar orbit at an altitude of 700 km.

 Because of its ability to carry heavier payloads, Beyond Gravity had to redesign the fairing of the Vega C. The new fairing is 3.3 m in diameter and over 9 m tall, which offers nearly double the payload volume of the original Vega, which had a fairing of 2.6 m in diameter and over 7.8 m tall.